 This Schmidt & Bender scope has a well-earned reputation for being the best of the best in long-range scopes.
 A popular choice for police and military snipers (thus the PM designation), this optic sets the industry standard for quality and reliability.

-Serious competition shooters also love this optic for its generous magnification and broad range adjustments.
+Serious competition shooters also love this optic for its generous magnification and broad range adjustment.

 The low-profile Double Turn turret design is hands down the best in the industry.
 Not only are adjustments crisp and easy to feel, there is also a visible rotational indicator that changes color to indicate one full rotation.